 Amid the cultural and global shifts that shook the world in 1968, a string of essential country songs brought about a different kind of radical change.
-From April 20 to the end of the year, eight different number one hits turned seven stars into household names.
+From April 20 to the end of the year, eight different No. 1 hits sped up seven stars' climbs to becoming household names.
 In the process, each artist helped modernize the sound and image of Nashville.

 Two pop-accessible hit-makers in Conway Twitty and Glen Campbell introduced their own brands of country class to broad audiences.
 That same year, Merle Haggard and Johnny Cash sculpted an outlaw image that'd shake up mainstream country in the following decade.
 Most importantly, 1968 was a pivotal year when women in country music boldly spoke their minds, pushing the boundaries of rigid social norms in the genre.

-"Fist City" by Loretta Lynn (Number One the Week of April 20)
+"Fist City" by Loretta Lynn (No. 1 the Week of April 20)

 Loretta Lynn gets quoted as saying she was there when country music went uptown.
-A time when Nashville's Broadway might as well have been in the Big Apple began unofficially when one of Lynn's most defiant hits burst her through a glass ceiling first cracked by Kitty Wells.
+A time when Nashville's Music Row might as well have been in Hollywood or the Big Apple got further legitimized when one of Lynn's most defiant hits burst through a glass ceiling first cracked by Kitty Wells.

-As one of the great female voices in country music history, in the talent sense and when it comes to genuine empathy for listeners' struggles, Tammy Wynette offered a blunt, gut-wrenching take on the bitter end of matrimony.
-Wynette sadly brought a voice of experience to this and other heartbreaking songs in her repertoire.
-She endured five marriages during her tumultuous life.
+One of the great storytellers in country music history (in the vocal talent sense and when it comes to genuine empathy for listeners' struggles), Tammy Wynette offered this blunt, gut-wrenching take on the bitter end of matrimony.

 The rough-around-the-edges image of the Man in Black was strengthened by Johnny Cash's live prison albums.
-The first of these albums, At Folsom Prison, opened with the seminal recording of a song that'd opened Cash’s sets for years.
+The first of these albums, At Folsom Prison, opened with the seminal recording of a song that'd opened his sets for years.
 Chances are, it's made quite the impression on Cash's various sonic children, from his friend Waylon Jennings to such modern-day miscreants as Eric Church,

-Merle Haggard set the template for songs sympathizing with hell-raising outlaws with arguably his greatest single.
+Merle Haggard set the template for songs sympathizing with hell-raisers with arguably his greatest single.
 A few years later, the country stars themselves would cast a similar shadow as Haggard's wayward mama's boy.

-"Next in Line" by Conway Twitty (Number One the Week of Nov.
+"Next in Line" by Conway Twitty (No. 1 the Week of Nov.
 2)